19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Die Rolling Mechanics/Disadvantage.md

 # Disadvantage

-Disadvantage is granted in certain circumstances when a d20 is rolled.

-When you have disadvantage, you roll two d20s and use the lowest result.
+Disadvantage means that you roll a die twice and use the lower result.